andreasabel/inCode/entry/introducing-the-backprop-library.md

 ```

 Because of these, our translation from our normal `runNet` to our *backprop*
-`runNet` is as mechanical as could be.
+`runNet` is more or less completely mechanical.

 ### Error Function

-Our updated error function should, then, not be too surprising:
+At this point, the implementation of our updated error function should not be
+too surprising:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/backprop/intro-backprop.hs#L63-L86